Cat & Dog Microchip

 You might think it will never happen, but as many as 1 in 3 pets get lost at least once in their life, and sadly, very few are returned to their original owners.
 Pet microchipping has made great strides in keeping pets and owners connected, and once the chip has been implanted, your pet won’t even know it’s there.
-We’re glad to offer pet microchipping here at our facility in Fairfax, because it’s an essential service that goes a long way towards solving the missing pet problem.
+We’re glad to offer a cat and dog microchip here at our animal hospital in Fairfax, because it’s an essential service that goes a long way towards solving the missing pet problem.

 What’s a Microchip, and How Does It Work?